Out With The New, In With The Old: Hygiene

 Poisonous Makeup

-Beauty standards have always been exacting, but in Elizabethan times the powdery makeup nobles often used to keep their faces fashionably pale was full of toxic lead.
+Beauty standards have always been exacting, but in Elizabethan times it had an extra disturbing layer to it.
+The powdery makeup nobles often used to keep their faces fashionably pale was full of toxic lead.

 Poop To Cure Baldness

-In the 16th century, if you didn't want to wear a wig or didn't have access to one, you might treat your baldness in another way entirely: With chicken poop and potassium.
+In the 16th century, if you were bald but didn't want to wear a wig or didn't have access to one, you might treat your baldness in another way entirely: With chicken poop and potassium.

 Disgusting Floors